jkeohan/bonus_lectures/algos/intro-to-sorting-algos.md

 We will kick off sorting algos with `Bubble Sort`.

-This algo starts at the beginning of the array, much like `.sort()` and compares the first 2 values which it then sorts.
+This algo starts at the beginning of the array and compares and sorts the first 2 values.
 It then proceeds to compare values 2 and 3 and sorts them as well.
-It continues this process until it has looped over the entire array once for each element in the array.
-We can use some logic to limit the number of iterations and even stop them if the array has been sorted.
+It continues this process until it has compared all adjacent pairs and looped over the entire array for each element in the array.

+We can however add some additional logic that would improve the performance including ending the loops once the array has been sorted.

 <img src="https://i.imgur.com/92umHRm.png" width=300/>